granttnarg/AI-Music-Mentor/README.md

 ## License

 Copyright (c) 2025 Grant Thomas
 All rights reserved.

-This code is provided for reference and learning purposes only.
+This repository is provided publicly on GitHub for reference and educational purposes only.
-It may not be copied, modified, or used in any project,
+You may view and fork this code within GitHub in accordance with the GitHub Terms of Service.

-commercial or otherwise, without explicit permission.
+However, the code may not be copied, modified, redistributed, or used in any project—commercial or otherwise—outside of GitHub without explicit written permission from the author.